 Author Pryles’ favorite meat is beef – the preferred type of protein of the carnivore diet – and the Hardcore Carnivore: Cook Meat Like You Mean It recipe book is a homage to her passion and dedication (nay we say obsession) for beef.

 Of course, she covers lots of other proteins in the book as well (including kangaroo, rabbit, and quail) and shares unique and interesting ways to prepare it.
 With basic information on cuts and prep, you’ll learn what to select when you’re at the store and what to do with it when you get home.
 Her simple, easy to follow recipes have a “why didn’t I think of that” feel to them can help even the novice chef have success right out of the gate.
 She provides some science to go along with her recipes to help justify the “why,” but you won’t feel so overwhelmed by the chemistry when all you want is a medium-rare ribeye.
 In addition to recipes on how to cook meat, Hardcore Carnivore also includes recipes for sides, sauces, and rubs to amp up the interest level.
 Only about half require a grill to cook on (like a fancy infrared, natural gas or propane gas grill).
-However, even if you don’t have a BBQ grill (or if it’s raining or snowing outside), you’ll still find plenty of recipes to choose to cook on the stove and oven inside the house.
+However, even if you don’t have a BBQ grill (or if it’s just raining or snowing outside), you’ll still find plenty of recipes to choose to cook on the stove and oven inside the house.

 If you want to go beyond outdoor grilling and barbequing and deeper into kitchen cooking options then the Meat: A Kitchen Education cookbook is an excellent choice.

 5. The Cook’s Illustrated Meat Book: The Game Changing Guide That Teaches You How to Cook Meat and Poultry with 425 Bulletproof Recipes

 The Cook’s Illustrated Meat Book focuses on the idea that preparing meat doesn’t start at the stove, barbeque, or smoker – it begins at the store.
 Therefore, the book begins with how to start shopping for meat, including answering “do you actually need to buy organic?”
 The book then moves on to how to store meat, including answering “should you put meat in the freezer or the fridge?”, and how best to season meat (marinating, salting, and brining).
 Organized by cooking methods, the authors also let you know the ideal cuts for each cooking method, why to follow their instructions, and what could happen if you don’t.
-With 425 vigorously tested recipes covering the everyday meal to those special occasion dinners, this book will have your new carnivore diet covered.
+With 425 vigorously tested recipes covering the everyday meal to those special occasion dinners, this book will give you loads of animal protein dishes inspiration.
 As a bonus, the book also provides equipment recommendations and hundreds of step-by-step illustrated instructions to ensure excellent results.

-Iron Chef and co-host of The Chew, Michael Symon has shown that he can cook with the best and he loves meat.
+Iron Chef and co-host of The Chew, Michael Symon, has shown that he can cook with the best and he loves meat.
 This comes out even more in his book titled, Michael Symon’s Carnivore.

 If you’re looking for a book dedicated to the art of smoking meat and barbequing, then the Franklin Barbecue: A Meat-Smoking Manifesto recipe book is an outstanding choice.

-If you haven’t yet heard of River Cottage and its author, Hugh Fearnley-Whittingstall, it’s about time you did.
+If you haven’t yet heard of The River Cottage Meat Book and its author, Hugh Fearnley-Whittingstall, it’s about time you did.

 Fearnley-Whittingstall runs a 60-acre farm in Dorset, England, where he has gained extensive experience raising, slaughtering, and cooking animals.
 Now available in a revised American edition, this book is best for those who have access to a great butcher and are willing to dedicate some time to the craft.
 The book first focuses on understanding meat, discussing the various cuts of beef, lamb, pig, and poultry and diving into organ meats a bit (brains, lungs, and stomach linings).
 Then, Fearnley-Whittingstall shares the various ways to cook each meat, with in-depth instructions (so specific some may call them rules) and 150 recipes that showcase each technique.
 Showcasing a truly rustic palette, the book also includes a section on preserving meats.
 Not just bacon, but also pigeon and goose legs.
 Called a manifesto on high-quality, local, and sustainable meat production, The River Cottage Meat Book provides information on production standards and sources for buying and learning about meats in the United States.
 Don’t be intimidated, though; this book’s recipes and techniques will appeal to the skill level of any home cook.

-Because you can always use another perspective on a great barbeque, Pitmaster provides an unique guide to help you become a great barbeque chef in your own right.
+Because you can always use another perspective on a great barbecue, the Pitmaster cookbook provides a unique guide to help you become a great barbecue chef in your own right.

-The book contains instructions for every skill level, whether your new to the grill or you’ve been at it for a while.
+The book contains instructions for every skill level, whether you’re new to the grill or you’ve been at it for a while.
 You’ll get access to the basics, like Memphis-style ribs, plus some big-time recipes, like how to smoke a whole hog.
 Husbands and Hart share specific tips and techniques for proper smoker operations, reviewing a variety of different types and brands.
-They teach you the difference between distinct regional barbeque styles and tell you about new, up-and-coming styles of barbeque.
+They teach you the difference between distinct regional barbecue styles and tell you about new, up-and-coming styles of barbecue.
 If you’re looking to prepare a meal for your non-carnivore diet friends, this book also includes side dishes, cocktails, and desserts to pair with each regional style.
-They also bring in the perspective of guest pitmasters who specialize in that specific type of region or style of barbeque cooking.
-Consider this a comprehensive beginner’s guide to all things barbeque.
+They also bring in the perspective of guest pitmasters who specialize in that specific type of region or style of barbecue cooking.
+Consider this a comprehensive beginner’s guide to all things barbecue.